 - Hike the 14-mile North Kaibab Trail

 Lodging at the Grand Canyon’s North Rim is limited due to its location and climate.
-For those wanting to stay inside the park, the NPS North Rim Campground is available inside the canyon.
+The NPS North Rim Campground is available inside the canyon for those wanting to stay inside the park.
 The Grand Canyon Lodge sits just above the canyon and is the only lodging in the park on the North Rim.

 The lodge offers cabins or hotel rooms, air conditioning, and free parking; it is as close to luxury as it gets on the north side.
 As the only lodging option, rooms fill up almost 13 months in advance.

-The next closest town and lodging options lie just outside of the rim at Jacob Lake.
+The next closest town and lodging options lie just outside Jacob Lake’s rim.
 The small town offers cheap lodging and an on-site restaurant at the Jacob Lake Inn.
 View the short list of North Rim lodging options here:

-- Best Budget Hotel in North Rim: Jacob Lake Inn
+- Budget Hotel in North Rim: Jacob Lake Inn

-- Best Mid-Range Hotel in North Rim: Kaibab Lodge
+- Mid-Range Hotel in North Rim: Kaibab Lodge

-- Best Luxury Hotel in North Rim: Grand Canyon Lodge North Rim
+- Luxury Hotel in North Rim: Grand Canyon Lodge North Rim

-- Best Campsite in North Rim: NPS North Rim Campground
+- Campsite in North Rim: NPS North Rim Campground

 7. Kanab: Best Area for Budget Travelers

 Visitors to Kanab should purchase an annual park pass.
 The America the Beautiful pass covers entrance fees at all lands managed by the NPS and the US Fish and Wildlife Service for an annual fee of $80.
-With one pass, outdoor enthusiasts can visit Zion, an hour’s drive from Kanab, Bryce Canyon, an hour and a half drive, and the canyon, which is roughly a three-hour drive from the city.
+With one pass, outdoor enthusiasts can visit Zion, an hour’s drive from Kanab, Bryce Canyon, an hour and a half drive, and the canyon, roughly three hours from the city.